Pie weights are a common baking tool used when pre-baking a pie or tart shell. This process is also called blind baking.

 Types of Pie Weights

-The most common type of pie weights consist of nothing more than a multitude of plain ceramic balls around 3/8 of an inch in diameter.
+The most common type of pie weights consists of nothing more than a multitude of plain ceramic balls around 3/8 of an inch in diameter.
 A standard cup (by volume) of these translates into about a pound of weight, which—distributed across the bottom surface of an unbaked pie crust—is enough to keep it nice and flat during baking.

 Another type of pie weight is a chain of stainless steel balls.
 These work exactly the same way, except that the balls are connected, making it easier to add and remove them.